EdwardGerman/Columnar-Transposition-Cipher/README.md

 6. Open notebook what you want to run.
 7. Run this notebook in Colab: `Runtime -> Run All`.
 Associated data files are mounted automatically (in 2nd cell)

-You can load this notebook on your resourse or change this code in a current session, but you don't can write changes in GitHub.
+You can load this notebook on your resourse or change this code in a current session, but you can't write changes in GitHub.